glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 > `RoomLoader.LoadInstances(room, x, y, layerOrDepth, [xOrigin], [yOrigin], [xScale], [yScale], [angle])` ➜ :Array: of :Id.Instance:

 Loads all instances from the given room at the given coordinates, with optional :Origin:, scaling and rotation.
+Returns an array of loaded instance IDs.

 Unlike :Full Room Loading:, all instances are placed onto the specified layer (or depth) instead of their original room layers.